barcelonacodeschool/react-router-v6-example/README.md

-React Router v6 example with passing props
+React Router v6 example with passing params via URLs

 > intentionally not working with surge for direct urls of routes